-- A major road collapse led to every road in Lincolnwood being replaced from 1996 to 2001.
+Prior to 1996, Lincolnwood had no comprehensive infrastructure capital construction or maintenance plan in place.
+In fact, a major road collapse led to every road in Lincolnwood being replaced from 1996 to 2001.

-Lincolnwood benefitted from a strong economy from 1991 to 2006, seeing record property value increases and a flurry of new home construction to replace smaller homes built during the 40s and 50s.
+Lincolnwood benefited from a strong economy from 1991 to 2006, seeing record property value increases and a flurry of new home construction to replace smaller homes built during the 40s and 50s.
 The Lincolnwood Town Center was developed, Village Hall, and the pool were built, Village officials saw to it that we have our own fire department, and Loeber and Grossinger built huge businesses.
 Generally, things in Lincolnwood were going well.

-With careful planning and management we were able to secure the financing necessary to initiate the first phase of the 10-year infrastructure improvement program with zero property tax increases.
+With careful planning and management we were able to secure the financing necessary to initiate the first 2 phases of the 10-year infrastructure improvement program with zero property tax increases.
 Despite the difficult situation we are faced with, Alliance Party efforts have made it possible to continue the implementation of the plan and achieve savings due to the favorable financing and construction climates.

 The Comprehensive Annual Financial Report (CAFR) shows that after personnel, the biggest expense for the Village is capital improvements to infrastructure and equipment.
 Roads, sidewalks, water mains, sewers, streetlights, fire trucks, snowplows all require maintenance, repair and replacement on a constant and ongoing basis.
 Alliance Board Members established long-range planning of capital improvements (Capital Improvement Plan) and, because of this effective planning, Village staff have been able to manage myriad projects using existing revenues together with bonds and grants without having to raise residents’ property taxes above the consumer price index.